alex129/la-mafia-game/memory-bank/activeContext.md

    - Astro as the base framework
    - Vue.js for interactive components
-   - Supabase for backend services
+   - Prisma for database ORM (migrated from Supabase)
+   - PostgreSQL as database
    - TailwindCSS for styling

 2. Architecture

-   - Component-based frontend
+   - Clean Architecture with DDD patterns
+   - Domain-driven design implementation
-   - Real-time backend with Supabase
+   - Hexagonal architecture with repositories
    - File-based routing with Astro

 3. Development Approach
    - TypeScript for type safety
-   - Modern development tools
-   - Comprehensive documentation
+   - Domain entities with business logic
+   - Repository pattern for data access
+   - Error handling with domain exceptions

 ## Current Considerations